themaximalist/llm.js/README.md

 </div>
 <br />

-**`LLM.js`** is an easy way to use dozens of popular Large Language Models.
+**`LLM.js`** is an easy way to use dozens of popular Large Language Models in Node.js.
 It works out of the box with:

 * [GPT-4](https://platform.openai.com/docs/api-reference/chat) and GPT-3.5 from OpenAI
 * [Gemini](https://deepmind.google/technologies/gemini/) from Google